Shyllon/simple_api/README.md

 JavaScript – Programming language used for API logic

 Getting Started

 Prerequisites

 Ensure Node.js is installed on your machine

 Installation

-Clone this repository:
+1. Clone this repository:

-bash
-Copy
-Edit
 git clone https://github.com/Shyllon/simple_api.git

-Navigate to the project directory:
+2. Navigate to the project directory:

-bash
-Copy
-Edit
 cd simple_api

-Install dependencies:
+3. Install dependencies:

-bash
-Copy
-Edit
 npm install

-Start the server:
+4. Start the server:

-bash
-Copy
-Edit
 npm start

-Visit http://localhost:3000 in your browser.
+5. Visit http://localhost:3000 in your browser.

-✅ You can also run tests using:
+You can also run tests using:

-bash
-Copy
-Edit
 npm test

 API Endpoints

 1. GET /
 Description: Returns a welcome message
 Response:

-json
-Copy
-Edit
 "Welcome to the Simple API!"

 2. GET /users
 Description: Returns a list of users
 Response:

-json
-Copy
-Edit
 [
   { "id": 1, "name": "Afolabi" },
   { "id": 2, "name": "Shyllon" },
   { "id": 3, "name": "Great" }
 ]

 3. POST /users
 Description: Adds a new user
 Request Body:

-json
-Copy
-Edit
 { "name": "New User" }
 Response:

-json
-Copy
-Edit
 { "id": 4, "name": "New User" }

 Error Handling
 If name is missing in POST /users:

-json
-Copy
-Edit
 { "error": "Name is required" }

 For undefined routes:

-json
-Copy
-Edit
 { "error": "Route not found" }

 Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for bugs and suggestions.